sahidul-shaikh/telecom-churn-case-study/README.md

 2. **The ‘action’ phase:** The customer experience starts to sore in this phase, for e.g. he/she gets a compelling offer from a  competitor, faces unjust charges, becomes unhappy with service quality etc. In this phase, the customer usually shows different behaviour than the ‘good’ months.
 Also, it is crucial to identify high-churn-risk customers in this phase, since some corrective actions can be taken at this point (such as matching the competitor’s offer/improving the service quality etc.)

 3. **The ‘churn’ phase:** In this phase, the customer is said to have churned.
-You define churn based on this phase.
-Also, it is important to note that at the time of prediction (i.e. the action months), this data is not available to you for prediction.
-Thus, after tagging churn as 1/0 based on this phase, you discard all data corresponding to this phase.
+We define churn based on this phase.
+Also, it is important to note that at the time of prediction (i.e. the action months), this data is not available to us for prediction.
+Thus, after tagging churn as 1/0 based on this phase, we discard all data corresponding to this phase.

-In this case, since you are working over a four-month window, the first two months are the ‘good’ phase, the third month is the ‘action’ phase, while the fourth month is the ‘churn’ phase.
+In this case, since we are working over a four-month window, the first two months are the ‘good’ phase, the third month is the ‘action’ phase, while the fourth month is the ‘churn’ phase.

 ## Dataset and Data Dictionary